 Now that you have some clarity about what it will feel like to achieve this goal, it’s time for you to undertake a reverse engineering process, which is a form of backward planning.
 The process of reverse engineering will allow you to design a solid plan of action working from your goal all the way back to the present moment.

-As you begin this process, keep you goal in mind and take one step backwards.
+As you begin this process, keep your goal in mind and take one step backward.
 Ask yourself: